 Abstract-Internet traffic flow measurement is vitally important for network management, accounting and performance studies.
 Cisco's NetFlow is a widely deployed flow measurement solution that uses a configurable static sampling rate to control processor and memory usage on the router and the amount of reporting flow records generated.
 But during flooding attacks the memory and network bandwidth consumed by flow records can increase beyond what is available.
-Currently available countermeasures have their own problems: (1) reject new flows when the cache is full - some legitimate new flows will not be counted; (2) export not-terminated flows to make room for new ones this will exhaust the export bandwidth; (3) adapt the sampling rate to traffic rate - this will reduce the overall accuracy of accounting, including legitimate flows.
+Currently available countermeasures have their own problems: 1) reject new flows when the cache is full-some legitimate new flows will not be counted; 2) export not-terminated flows to make room for new ones-this will exhaust the export bandwidth; and 3) adapt the sampling rate to traffic rate-this will reduce the overall accuracy of accounting, including legitimate flows.
 In this paper, we propose an entropy based adaptive flow aggregation algorithm.
 Relying on information-theoretic techniques, the algorithm efficiently identifies the clusters of attack flows in real time and aggregates those large number of short attack flows into a few metaflows.
 Compared to currently available solutions, our solution not only alleviates the problem in memory and export bandwidth, but also significantly improves the accuracy of legitimate flows.
 Finally, we evaluate our system using both synthetic trace file and real trace files from the Internet.

-Index Terms-Traffic measurement, Network monitoring, Data summarization, Information theory.
+Index Terms-Data summarization, information theory, network monitoring, traffic measurement.

-I. Introduction
+I. INTRODUCTION

-TRAFFIC measurement and monitoring are crucial to operating IP networks, because network administrators need to have a good understanding of how their networks are used and misused.
+T RAFFIC measurement and monitoring are crucial to operating IP networks, because network administrators need to have a good understanding of how their networks are used and misused.
 Some existing systems operating on relative low traffic links can perform complex security analysis to reveal malicious activities [1], [2], or simply capture packet (header) traces to be analyzed offline.
 SNMP counters [3] are a simpler solution more widely deployed on the high-speed links, but they only report the total amount of traffic transmitted on the measured link.
-Flow-level measurement, such as done in the Cisco's NetFlow [4], offers a good compromise between scalability and complexity since it can offer detail information about the traffic crossing the network.
+Flow-level measurement, such as done in the Cisco's NetFlow,1 offers a good compromise between scalability and complexity since it can offer detail information about the traffic crossing the network.

-The ever increasing speeds of transmission links and high volume of traffic present great challenges for flow measurement.
+The ever-increasing speeds of transmission links and high volume of traffic present great challenges for flow measurement.
 The first challenge is at the point of measurement.
-For high-speed interfaces, the processor and the flow memory of the router cannot keep up with the high packet rate.
-Another problem is that the volume of complete measurements of all traffic requires too many resources, both in the bandwidth
+For

-Manuscript received June 9, 2006; revised April 6, 2007, and December 13, 2007; approved by IEEE/ACM Transactions on Networking Editor Matthew Roughan.
+Manuscript received June 09, 2006; revised April 06, 2007 and December 13, 2007; approved by IEEE/ACM TRANSACTIONS ON NETWORKING Editor M. Roughan.
+First published November 18, 2008; current version published June 17, 2009.

-Yan Hu and Dah-Ming Chiu are with the Department of Information Engineering, the Chinese University of Hong Kong (email: yhu4@ie.cuhk.edu.hk, dmchiu@ie.cuhk.edu.hk).
+Y. Hu and D.-M. Chiu are with the Department of Information Engineering, Chinese University of Hong Kong, Shatin, N.T., Hong Kong (e-mail: yhu4@ie. cuhk.edu.hk; dmchiu@ie.cuhk.edu.hk).

-John C. S. Lui is with the Department of Computer Science & Engineering, the Chinese University of Hong Kong (email: cslui@cse.cuhk.edu.hk).
+J. C. S. Lui is with the Department of Computer Science and Engineering, Chinese University of Hong Kong, Shatin, N.T., Hong Kong (e-mail: cslui@cse. cuhk.edu.hk).